silentgameplays/Drakensang-Game-Series-Windows-Fix/README.md

 9. Launch the games again

-# If it results in Nebula errors piling up then switch the launch settings back to -autoconfig -windowed -noborder
+# If it results in Nebula errors piling up then switch the launch settings back to -autoconfig -windowed -noborder and use the Borderless Gaming App

 # NB2!: In some cases some files for all three games fail to download properly,to fix this issue